Azure/ARO-RP/pkg/operator/controllers/guardrails/policies/README.md

 ```
 gkconstraints-test here stores the target yaml files after expanding "{{.Enforcement}}" symbol.

-gator tests ConstraintTemplate and Constraint together, items under cases keyword are test cases indicator, everyone pointing to a yaml file in gator-test, which provides test input for one scenario, example:
+Gator tests ConstraintTemplate and Constraint together, items under cases keyword are test cases indicator, everyone pointing to a yaml file in gator-test, which provides test input for one scenario, example:

 ```yaml
 apiVersion: v1